simpleanalytics/docs/_docs/10_general/what-we-collect.md

 > We **collect** and **store** if visits are unique

 Our unique detection of visits is quite unique by itself.
 Most services use cookies or IP addresses to see if a visitor has visited the website.
-We don't use cookies or IP addresses, so also not for detecting unique visits.
-In UK for example you can't use IP addresses (even hashed) without an active opt-in.
+We don't use cookies or IP addresses, so not either for detecting unique visits.
+In the UK for example you can't use IP addresses (even hashed) without an active opt-in.
 This is why Simple Analytics is compatible with all existing privacy laws.
 You don't need an opt-in for our service.

 We detect a unique visit based on the hostname of the _referrer_ of the page.
 If a user comes from one domain to another it shares the previous domain with the next via a so called _referrer_.
 If the domain is the same as the one in the _referrer_ we know it's a non-unique visit.
 We add a few other cases to detect the uniqueness of a visit.
-When using SPA all visits after the first are non-unique and when using the back-, forward- or reload buttons it's non-unique.
+When using SPA, all visits after the first are non-unique and when using the back-, forward- or reload buttons it's non-unique.

 ### Timestamps